KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_3_changing_colors_with_jquery.md

 Next we’ll practice another common interaction on web pages: changing HTML element styling triggered by an event.
 When the checkbox next to a drink is selected, make the background of the drink label change colors.

-1. First, capture the event.
+1. First, select your element and capture the event.

+    {% hint style='tip' %}
 Noticing a pattern?

-Capture the event, add an action.
+    1. Select the HTML element to react to
+    2. Capture the event on that element (ie. click event handler)
+    3. Add a function inside the event handler
+    4. Inside the event handler function body, select the HTML element to change based on the event
+    5. Add an action to that element
+    {% endhint %}

   1. Look in the _index.html_ file to find the check box elements.